unraid/docs/docs/unraid-os/system-administration/secure-your-server/securing-your-data.md

 # Encrypting your data

 Encrypting your drives in Unraid adds a strong layer of protection for sensitive data, helping to prevent unauthorized access if a drive is lost or stolen.
-Encryption is available for the **array** and the **cache pool**.
+Encryption is available for the %%array|array%% and the %%cache pool|cache-pool%%.
 However, be aware that encryption can complicate data recovery, so it should be used only when you require a specific level of data confidentiality, such as when storing sensitive personal, business, or regulated information.

 :::caution
 Encryption increases your data security, but can complicate recovery from hardware failure. **Only enable encryption if you have a genuine need and a reliable backup system.** If you lose your encryption key or key file, your data will be permanently inaccessible.
 :::

 <details>
-<summary>**When should you consider encrypting your drives?**</summary>
+<summary><strong>When should you consider encrypting your drives?</strong> - Click to expand/collapse</summary>

 - You store confidential, regulated, or sensitive data on your Unraid server.
 - You are concerned about data theft if a drive is physically removed or stolen.